Sunday

 DON’T forget about the readability when combining

-type and colour color with type.
+color with type.
 It’s true that we mainly deal with the black type on white paper/page background, and that a black text on a light background is the easiest to read.
 However, it doesn’t mean that color and type don’t mix.
 When used well, color can add an emphasis to your message.
 Pay attention to the relative values and saturation of colors when a background color interacts with colored type.
 The contrast between type and background diminishes when their values move closer to each other, and the type becomes less legible.
 The contrast between the type color and the background color must be considerable to ensure that the type remains visible.

 John from iLT also gives this valuable advice: “when using reversed out text (e.g. light on dark), it’s often advisable to make the text a little heavier, as the dark background tends to optically reduce the weight of the text.”